-Vacuuming can be used effectively to reduce the number of bed bugs, especially where there are clusters of them.
+Vacuuming can be used effectively to reduce the number of bed bugs especially where there are clusters of them.
 This method is not entirely helpful but can be used alongside other home treatments for bed bugs.
 Use a strong suction and concentrate in areas with fabric and crevices.

-In the same way, you can pour hot water along with the headboards and horizontal springs of the bed to kill bed bugs and destroy their eggs.Steamers are excellent natural remedies for bed bugs.
-They are easy to use, chemical-free, and thoroughly clean the infected area.
+In the same way, you can pour hot water along the head boards and horizontal springs of the bed to kill bed bugs and destroy their eggs.Steamers are excellent natural remedies for bed bugs.
+They are easy to use, chemical free and thoroughly clean the infested area.
 It is important to vacuum the area before steaming.
 It is also possible to use a vacuum cleaner and steamer in combination.
 Start steaming from the top of the room downwards to carpers and floorboards.
-Steam treatment can also be used in moldings, mattresses sofas, headboards, and box springs.
+Steam treatment can also be used in moldings, mattresses sofas, head boards and box springs.

 Be careful not to scald or burn yourself when using heat treatments to kill bed bugs.

+One way to repel bed bugs from your bed.
+This is because bed bugs do not like the smell of dryer sheets and they stay away.
 Simply use 8-10 scented dryer sheets between your mattress and box spring.
-Do the same on the top of your mattress- between the mattress and bedsheets.
-Dryer sheets can also be placed inside both pillowcases.
+Do the same on the top of your mattress- between the mattress and bed sheets.
+Dryer sheets can also be placed inside both pillow cases.

+Most of these home remedies for bed bugs are not as effective if not used several times.
+Results vary from one person to another.
+Home remedies for bed bugs will reduce contact and spread to other rooms.
 A temporary reduction in bed bug bites can fool into thinking that bed bugs are gone.
 You should keep in mind that bed bugs are very difficult pests to get rid of and there is no magic to make them disappear in a go.

+If you get rid of the adult bed bugs without eliminating the bed bugs eggs, they will hatch in no time and make your efforts futile.
 It is for this reason that it is recommended to seek the help of a professional or pest control depot to get rid of bed bugs.
 Bed bugs are nothing to be ashamed of and SHOULD NOT in any way associated with dirtiness.
-Home remedies for bed bugs should be used as a temporary measure while waiting for the professional help from the pest control center.
+Home remedies for bed bugs should be used as a temporary measure while waiting for professional help from the pest control center.